-An objective analysis scheme of the type described by Barnes (1964) was used to produce the fields shown in this atlas.
+An objective analysis scheme similar to the one in Barnes (1964) was used to produce the fields shown in this atlas.
 This scheme had its origins in the work of Cressman (1959).
-In World Ocean Atlas 1994 (WOA94), the Barnes (1973) scheme This required only one was used. "correction" to the first-guess field at each grid point in comparison to the successive correction method of Cressman (1959) and Barnes (1964).
+In World Ocean Atlas 1994 (WOA94), the Barnes (1973) scheme was used.
+This required only one "correction" to the firstguess field at each grid point in comparison to the successive correction method of Cressman (1959) and Barnes (1964).
 This was to minimize computing time used in the processing.
-Barnes (1994) recommends a return to a multi-pass analysis when computing time is not an issue.
+Barnes (1994) recommended a return to a multi-pass analysis when computing time is not an issue.
 Based on our own experience we agree with this assessment.
 The single pass analysis, used in WOA94, caused an artificial front in the Southeastern Pacific Ocean in a data sparse area (Anne Marie Treguier, personal communication).
-The analysis scheme used in generating WOA98, WOA01, WOA05, WOA09, WOA13, and WOA18 analyses uses a three-pass "correction" which does not result in the creation of this artificial front.
+The analysis scheme used in generating WOA98, WOA01, WOA05, WOA09, WOA13, WOA18, and WOA23 analyses uses a three-pass "correction" which does not result in the creation of this artificial front.

-The analysis was performed on both the one-degree and quarter-degree grids.
+The analysis was performed on both the onedegree and quarter-degree grids.
 Inputs to the analysis scheme were one grid square means of data values at standard levels (for time period and variable being analyzed), and a first-guess value for each square.
 For instance, grid-square means for our "all-data" annual analysis were computed using all available data regardless of date of observation.
 For "all-data" July, we used all historical July data regardless of year of observation.
 For "decadal" July, we used July data only collected within a specified decade.

 Analysis was the same for all standard depth levels.
-Each one or quarter-degree latitudelongitude square value was defined as being representative of its square.
-The size of the one-degree grid was 360x180, while the quarter-degree grid was 1440x720.
-Gridpoints are located at the "centers" of their boxes.
-An influence radius was then specified.
+Each one- or quarter-degree latitudelongitude square value was defined as being representative of its square.
+The dimension of the one-degree grid was 360x180, while the quarter-degree grid was 1440x720.
+Grid points are located at the "centers" of their boxes.
+An influence radius (choice of the radius is discussed in section 3.2.4) was then specified.
 At those grid points where there was an observed mean value, the difference between the mean and the first-guess field was computed.
-Next, a correction to the firstguess value at all gridpoints was computed as a distance-weighted mean of all gridpoint difference values that lie within the area around the gridpoint defined by the influence radius.
+Next, a correction to the firstguess value at all grid points was computed as a distance-weighted mean of all grid point difference values that lie within the area around the grid point defined by the influence radius.
 Mathematically, the correction factor derived by Barnes (1964) is given by the expression:

-$$C{i,j} = \frac{\sum{s=1}^{n} W{s} Q{s}}{\sum{s=1}^{n} W{s}}$$ (1)
+$$C{i,j} = \frac{\sum{s=1}^{n} W_s Q_s}{\sum{s=1}^{n} W_s}$$ (1)